fholmer/netdef/docs/user_guide/webadmin.rst

      - Plain text password.
 If password_hash is set then this option is ignored.
    * - password_hash
      -
-     - Password hash generated with ``python -m netdef -g`` command
+     - Password hash generated with ``python -m netdef -ga`` command
    * - secret_key
      -
      - Secret flask session key.
-Can be generated with ``python -m netdef -g``
+Can be generated with ``python -m netdef -ga``
    * - on
      - 1
      - Enable Webadmin.
 1 = enabled.
 0 = disabled.